samuelblattner/ffhs-linalg-exercises/docs/exercises/exercise4.md

 $$

 What is this good for?
-Well, imagine you have a square matrix of a million columns by a million rows – have fun multiplying this monster with a vector.
-The neat thing about Eigenvalues is that you can represent the whole Matrix with just one scalar.
-And then do the multiplication with its corresponding Eigenvector instead.
+Various things.
+In geometric terms for example, Eigenvectors will be affected by a transformation matrix in that they are only scaled (by their corresponding Eigenvalue $$\lambda$$)but not transformed in any other way, as Trefor Bazett explains it nicely in his video<sup>[^2]</sup>.
+In algebraic terms, we can use Eigenvalues to find out if a matrix is diagonizable.
+Diagonalized matrices are much easier to work with.

 ### The Markov-Chain
-Equally essential to the understanding of the Page Rank Algorithm is the so-called «Markov-Chain».
+Essential to the understanding of the Page Rank Algorithm is the so-called «Markov-Chain».
 It describes a state-transformation matrix which holds the weights of an adjacency graph.
-And every weight represents the probability with which the described system will change its current state to another.
-Let's have a look at the following image to get a clearer picture:
+Every weight represents the probability with which the described system will change its current state to another.
+Let's have a look at the following graph to get a clearer picture:

 ![State Changes](images/ex4_state_changes.png "State diagram"){:width="40%"}